 Session 4 of TED2017 kicked off with an interview with perhaps the greatest athlete of all time, Serena Williams, and closed with the potentially world-changing announcement of this year’s TED Prize wish from Raj Panjabi.
 In between, the session saw a surprise talk directly from the Vatican by His Holiness Pope Francis — the culmination of […]Continue reading

 Raj Panjabi was your typical science- and soccer-loving 4th grader in Monrovia, Liberia.
 But when a brutal civil war erupted in the country, normal life was upended.
 On the TED2017 stage, Panjabi recalls his mother knocking on his door, telling him to pack his things.
 They had to flee.
-And one image from that day has […]Continue reading
+One image from that day has stayed […]Continue reading